narenltk/opencv4nodejs_webcam/README.md

 You can also host the application by creating your own SSL certificate and the link for code for that is here [Link](https://github.com/narenltk/ssl_.git)

-Or in any case your You can also host the application not just on your local machine but also you can use ngrok to host in a public server and follow the following command
+Or in any case your lazy like me you can also host the application using ngrok to host in a public server and with the following command

 Linux users command:
 ```